dhtran1992/dhtran1992.github.io/_posts/2025-05-14-documenting-cloud-etl.md

 ### Write Step-by-Step Procedures

 For onboarding or troubleshooting, provide detailed step sequences with screenshots or code snippets.
 For instance, document how to monitor ETL job status in AWS CloudWatch or how to handle common errors.
-I love as many details as possible, but perhaps put them in an optional, but easily to access area, or hidden behind a collapsable section.
+While detailed information is valuable, consider putting it behind a collapsible section to maintain readability.

 ## Collaborating with Cross-Functional Teams

 Effective documentation requires input from engineers, product managers, and customer support teams.
 Regular review cycles ensure content remains accurate and relevant.
+Try sharing drafts and documentation proactively in team chats!
+That shortens the feedback loop and gives an opportunity for asynchronous collaboration.

 ## Conclusion